We are fortunate to have Anca from One Day Itinerary, who is sharing this guide to the perfect getaway from Seattle; Bellevue.

 Bellevue is largely considered to be a great place to live.
-As a matter of fact, it has received many recognitions as one of the best (sometimes THE best) places to live in the whole of United States.
+As a matter of fact, it has received many recognitions as one of the best (sometimes THE best) places to live in the whole United States.
 Obviously, in a place like that, there have to be plenty of good food choices.
-Sure enough, you have a variety of choices, from fine dining to fast food, from Mediterranean to vegetarian cuisine.
+Sure enough, you have a variety of choices, from fine dining to fast food, from the Mediterranean to vegetarian cuisine.
 The following places will surely interest you if there’s even a trace of foodie in you.

-Top end: Seafood is exceptionally important to the whole state of Washington, not just in Seattle, and if you want to experience it properly, go to Seastar Restaurant and Raw Bar.
-Yes, raw dishes are also on the menu which is pretty extensive, so if that’s not your thing you’ll easily find something else (of course, vegans and vegetarians can enjoy here, too).
+Seafood is exceptionally important to the whole state of Washington, not just in Seattle, and if you want to experience it properly, go to Seastar Restaurant and Raw Bar.
+Yes, raw dishes are also on the menu which is pretty extensive, so if that’s not your thing you’ll easily find something else (of course, vegans and vegetarians can enjoy it here, too).
 Clams, scallops, calamari, crab cakes, salmon rolls, sushi, pasta with different kinds of fish… you name it and it’s there.
 Plus they have some excellent wines to go along with everything.
 A great place for a special occasion.

-Mid-range: In the mid-range category, you will have a very hard time finding a better restaurant than Mediterranean Kitchen.
-This is not all about Italian pastas or Spanish dishes, though.
+In the mid-range category, you will have a very hard time finding a better restaurant than Mediterranean Kitchen.
+This is not all about Italian pasta or Spanish dishes, though.
 The restaurant focuses on Lebanese and Middle Eastern cuisine and they are absolutely fantastic.
 All kinds of kabobs and couscous can be ordered, plus this cuisine is extremely vegetarian-friendly, so if you don’t eat meat you’ll still love it.
 Oh, and their baklava is sublime.

-Low end: Want just a quick and cheap, yet delicious bite to eat?
+Want just a quick and cheap, yet delicious bite to eat?
 Burgermaster is your typical American fast food restaurant, but these guys have been around for quite a while – since the 50s! – so they sure know what they’re doing.
 People especially praise their fish sandwiches, but the burgers are just as good.
 In addition, this is a place where you order from and eat in your car, just to give you that vibe of a simpler time.

-START YOUR DAY IN BELLEVUE BOTANICAL GARDEN
+BELLEVUE BOTANICAL GARDEN

 While Bellevue is no Olympic National Park, there is certainly no lack of green areas in the city.
-The best example of that is the local botanical garden which is actually composed of multiple different gardens with a huge amount of plant, a lot of them local.
+The best example of that is the local botanical garden which is actually composed of multiple different gardens with a huge amount of plants, a lot of them local.

 You can also learn a lot about nature in this part of the world too since the garden also has a visitors centre and facilities in which various lessons and classes can be attended.
 But if you’re not up today, a nice stroll through the greenery will prepare you perfectly for the day ahead.